dis-da-moe/pseudo_pseudo_code/README.md

 ## Running

 Download the .exe and run it in the command line with the path to the desired file as the first argument.
 I've included examples in the `examples` folder, with `error.psps` deliberately erroring in order to show the nice error reporting.
 If you want to write your own PseudoPseudoCode for some weird reason, just make a file with the `.psps` extension and run that through the command line.
+There's also a VS Code extension for syntax highlighting in the `extension` directory, available as a `.vsix` file.

 ## Building